Azure/MS-AMP/README.md

 We evaluated the training loss and validation performance of a typical model, Swin-Transformer, using both MS-AMP O2 and FP16 AMP.
 Our observations showed that the model trained with MS-AMP O2 mode achieved comparable performance to those trained using FP16 AMP.
 This demonstrates the effectiveness of the Mixed FP8 O2 mode in MS-AMP.

-Here is the result for Swin-Transformer tiny model:
+Here is the result for Swin-T model:

 ![image](./docs/assets/swin-tiny-acc.png) ![image](./docs/assets/swin-tiny-loss.png)